broadinstitute/molecular-data-provider/transformers/pharos/README.md

 copy `util/python/transformers-2.0/config/prefixMap.json` to `data` subfolder of the target folder

+copy `transformers/pharos/python-flask-server/data/TargetDevelopmentLevel.json` to `data` subfolder of the target folder

 download Pharos.sqlite from `https://translator.broadinstitute.org/db/Pharos.sqlite` and save to `data` subfolder of the target folder